marnieb12/Hollywood-Movies-R-Studio-and-Power-BI-Project/README.md

 ### Step 2: Data Cleaning
 Nobody likes messy data! 🧹
 - I checked for nulls, missing rows, and inconsistencies.
-- Streamlined it into a neat, analyzable format.
+- Streamlined it into a neat, analysable format.

 ### Step 3: Visualisation with Power BI
 Time to get colorful and creative! 🎨